rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

-The OpenID Provider MUST support the RS256 signature algorithm (RSA signature algorithm with a 256-bit hash) and SHOULD support using the PS256 (RSASSA-PSS using SHA-256 and MGF1 with SHA-256) and MAY use other asymmetric signature and encryption algorithms listed in the JSON Web Algorithms (JWA) specification.
+The OpenID Provider MUST support the RS256 signature algorithm (RSA signature algorithm with a 256-bit hash) and SHOULD support using the PS256 (RSASSA-PSS using SHA-256 and MGF1 with SHA-256) and MAY use other asymmetric signature and encryption algorithms, which provide equivalent or stronger security, listed in the JSON Web Algorithms (JWA) specification.

-The ID Token MUST expire and SHOULD have an active lifetime no longer than five minutes.
+ID Tokens MUST expire and SHOULD have an active lifetime no longer than five minutes.
 Since the ID token is consumed by the client and not presented to remote systems, much shorter expiration times are RECOMMENDED where possible.

-The token response includes an access token (which can be used to make a UserInfo request) and ID token (a signed and optionally encrypted JSON Web Token).
-ID Token values have the following meanings:
+ID Tokens contain the following claims at minimum and MAY contain other claims:

 iss

     REQUIRED.
-The "issuer" field is the Uniform Resource Locator (URL) of the OpenID Provider. aud
+The "issuer" URL of the OpenID Provider. aud

     REQUIRED.
 The "audience" field contains the client ID of the Relying Party. sub

     REQUIRED.
-The identifier of the user.
+The user identifier, subject.

 acr

     OPTIONAL.
 The LoA the user was authenticated at.
 MUST be a member of the acr_values list from the authentication request **or that was agreed upon through other means**.

 nonce

     REQUIRED.
 MUST match the nonce value that was provided in the authentication request. jti

     REQUIRED.
 A unique identifier for the token, which can be used to prevent reuse of the token. auth_time

     RECOMMENDED.
-This SHOULD be included if the OpenID Provider can assert an end-user's authentication intent was demonstrated.
+SHOULD be included if the OpenID Provider can assert an end-user's authentication intent was demonstrated.
 For example, a login event where the user took some action to authenticate. exp, iat, nbf

     REQUIRED.
 The "expiration", "issued at", and "not before" timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges.

 This example ID token has been signed using the server's RSA key:

             eyJhbGciOiJSUzI1NiJ9.eyJhdXRoX3RpbWUiOjE0
             MTg2OTg3ODIsImV4cCI6MTQxODY5OTQxMiwic3ViI
             joiNldaUVBwblF4ViIsIm5vbmNlIjoiMTg4NjM3Yj
             NhZjE0YSIsImF1ZCI6WyJjMWJjODRlNC00N2VlLTR